jeremiepoiroux/kanji-list/README.md

   - katakana is 550 415 364 (26.35%);
   - hiragana is 505 859 344 (28.97%);
 - The unique number of kanjis hits the limit of the CJK Unified Ideograph (20 992).
-Bonus: if we consider the CJK Unified Ideographs (20 992) as well as the characters in the CJK Extensions (97 870) and the CJK Compatibility Ideographs (1054), the number of unique "kanjis" (actually, ideographs) would be X.
+Bonus: if we consider the CJK Unified Ideographs (20 992) as well as the characters in the CJK Extensions (97 870) and the CJK Compatibility Ideographs (1 054), the number of unique "kanjis" (actually, ideographs) would be X.

+The next step is to calculate the number of occurences of each kanji and the cumulative frequency.
+Here, I found that the kanjis count was fooled by two Wikipedia articles, which are (tadam), [Unicode一覧 6000-6FFF](https://ja.wikipedia.org/wiki/Unicode%E4%B8%80%E8%A6%A7_6000-6FFF) and [CJK統合漢字 (6300-77FF)](https://ja.wikipedia.org/wiki/CJK%E7%B5%B1%E5%90%88%E6%BC%A2%E5%AD%97_(6300-77FF)).

 ## A new list: ordering the kanjis

+Work In Progress